Wade LeBlanc

 Wade Matthew LeBlanc (born August 7, 1984) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the San Diego Padres, Miami Marlins, Houston Astros, Los Angeles Angels of Anaheim, New York Yankees, Pittsburgh Pirates, Seattle Mariners, Baltimore Orioles and St. Louis Cardinals and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Amateur career

 LeBlanc was drafted by the Tampa Bay Devil Rays in the 36th round of the 2003 Major League Baseball draft out of Alfred M. Barbe High School, but instead decided to attend the University of Alabama, where he played college baseball for the Alabama Crimson Tide.
+In 2004, LeBlanc was named the Baseball America Freshman of the Year, becoming only the sixth SEC player and first pitcher since 1995 to win the award.
 In 2005, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.